Ban3/python-evic/README.rst

 Building hidapi requires libusb headers and cython.
 On Arch Linux they can be obtained from the repositories by installing packages ``libusb`` and ``cython``.
 Debian based distributions will have packages ``libusb-1.0-0-dev`` and ``cython``.

+On Windows you will also need the correct compiler for your Python version.
+See `this <https://wiki.python.org/moin/WindowsCompilers>`_ page for more information on setting up the compiler.

 |

 Building python-evic: